leighton-0/reverse_proxy_analysis/README.md

 # CDNRECON: Peel back the layers of the web
 CDNRECON is a tool that tries to find the origin or backend IP address of a website protected by a CDNs reverse proxy.
 This tool can be useful in penetration testing to identify the true target IP and in reconnaissance to identify the hosting provider or data center of a website.
 You can also simply use it to test your own website for any leaks.

+It's important to note that CDNRECON is a tool for educational purpose and should not be used for any illegal activities.
+Additionally, it's not guaranteed to be 100% accurate and some websites may have additional security measures in place to prevent this information from being revealed.
+The author will not be responsible for any misuse of the above information.

 Short summary of it's functionality:
 - Identify the origin IP behind a CDN's reverse proxy
 - Display information about the hosting provider and data center of the website